vecchioBlister/vim-markdown-utils/README.md

 to whatever you prefer, by adding this to your .vimrc.

-### Known limitations:
+### Known limitations

-MarkdownFootnote() 's current footnote number is bound to the buffer.
+The current footnote number is bound to the buffer.
 - The number of footnotes is tracked with a buffer-scoped variable; if the file already contained footnotes, or the buffer is unloaded, the variable is reset, and the new footnotes will start from 1.
 - To patch this, you can type the command `:let b:footnotes = N`, replacing `N` with the **footnote you want next**.